Effective Date: January 1, 2021

 How We May Collect Personal Information

 Directly From You: We may collect Personal Information through your use of the Services (such as when you register with us, participate in surveys and questionnaires or subscribe to newsletters and blog updates), when you provide us Personal Information in the course of us providing you services and when you otherwise provide Personal Information to us both online and offline.
-We also may collect the Personal Information that you publish or display on public areas of the Services, such as one of McDermott’s blogs (collectively, “User Contributions“).
+We also may collect the Personal Information that you publish or display on public areas of the Services, such as one of McDermott’s blogs, or if you submit personal information to our alumni website (collectively, “User Contributions“).
 Your User Contributions are made publicly available at your own risk.
 We do not control the actions of third parties that access your User Contributions.

 From Third Parties: We may collect Personal Information about you from third parties where such information is required for us to fulfil our legal obligations or to provide you with a requested service.